By adopting the OKR methodology, Agile Lab goes beyond the well-known limits of most organizations which are based on a command-and-control model.

-Each owner refines his/her KR, ensuring that it satisfies the OKR best practices and that it will be understandable along the cycle.
-No misunderstandings should happen during execution.
+KR owners refines their KRs, ensuring that all the properties for a good-KR are satisfied and that it will be understandable along the cycle.
+No misunderstandings should happen during the monitoring and execution phase.

-After the OKR assignment, each company OKR owner acts as a project manager.
+After the OKR assignment, each KR owner acts as a project manager.

 For example, (s)he: